Kwabena Frimpong-Boateng: Personal life

 Frimpong-Boateng and his wife, Agnes, have five children, one of whom is a promising athlete.

 Frimpong-Boateng is a farmer.
-He established the first ostrich farm in Ghana, in the village of Dedukope, in the Volta Region of Ghana.
-He also grows jatropha and extracts the oil for the production of bio-diesel.
+He established the first ostrich farm in Ghana, in the village of Dedukope, in the Volta Region.
+He also grows jatropha for the production of bio-diesel.
 Frimpong-Boateng runs a CNC machine tool centre that is able to produce spare parts with computer precision at the Free Zones enclave in the port city of Tema.

 He is a Christian.
-He has said that his work on the foundation of the National Cardiothoracic Centre was God's purpose in his life, and has declared that Ghana needs a "God-fearing" man to lead the country.
+He has said that his work on the foundation of the National Cardiothoracic Centre was God's purpose in his life to do and he believes that was his purpose of creation and he is grateful, and has declared that Ghana needs a "God-fearing" man to lead the country.
 He has quoted Albert Einstein saying: "I want to know God's thoughts; the rest are details."
-In 2011, in his 60s, he considered himself still a strong man "by God’s grace."
+In 2011, in his 60s, he considered himself still a strong man with passion "by God’s grace."